Heart Valve Disease

 Heart surgeons do most heart valve repair surgeries.
 Cardiologists do some repair surgeries using cardiac catheterization.
 Although catheterization procedures are less invasive, they also may not work as well for some patients.

-You and your doctor will decide whether repair is appropriate and what the best procedure is for doing it.
+You and your doctor will decide whether a repair is appropriate and what the best procedure is for doing it.

 Heart valves that don’t open fully (stenosis) can be repaired with surgery or with a less invasive catheter procedure called balloon valvuloplasty (VAL-vyu-lo-plas-tee).
 This procedure also is called balloon valvotomy (val-VOT-o-me).